memtech/CoderDojoMemphis.org/source/about.md

 There are [414 Dojos in 43 countries](http://zen.coderdojo.com), and counting...

-You can find more info about at [CoderDojo.com](http://coderdojo.com/about)
+You can find more info at [CoderDojo.com](http://coderdojo.com/about)